tiian/tiian.github.io/lixa/performances/performances.md

 In presence of a high workload, the system reaches saturation and neither *journal* nor *traditional* state engine can provide linear scalability, but the behavior of the *journal* state engine is much better because it provides quite linear introduced latency and quite stable maximum number of transactions per second.

+In presence of an extreme workload, the *journal* state engine shows its quite good behavior, even if running in saturation for most of the time.

+### Not all the time RPO=0 is necessary

+LIXA state server does **not** persist the **data** managed by Application Programs, but only the **state** of the distributed transactions performed to change the data: in the end, Resource Managers guarantee data consistency and, if the state of the Transaction Manager (LIXA) is loss, data consistency can be manually fixed in every single Resource Manager.
+This is not ah *happy path task*, but it can be done.

+*Journal* state engine, in comparison with *traditional* state engine, provides a further feature: if the underlying Linux Operating System does not crash, RPO is constantly kept to 0 with a continuous checksum of the state table files.
+In few words, if the event of crash for the Linux Operating System and/or the underlying hypervisor/hardware is negligible, RPO=0 is guaranteed by the *journal* state engine even **without** persisting data to disk as soon as possible.

+**Note:** the above behavior does **not** apply to the *traditional* state engine.

+In the next sections, the performances of the LIXA state server with RPO>0 will be shown.